iondv/framework/docs/en/1_system_deployment/step3_building_and_running.md

 When first launching, write the `npm install` command - it will install all key dependencies, including the gulp builder (installation command `npm install gulp`).
 This command installs all lybraries from the `dependencies` characteristic in the `package.json` list.

 After `npm install` command, the following message can pop up.
-It notifies you that dependencies consists of modules that can be potentionally dangerous for the project.
+It notifies you that dependencies consist of modules that can be potentionally dangerous for the project.
 Just ignore this notification.

 NB! **The following message is NOT an error**